newrelic/docs-website/src/data-dictionary/events/AjaxRequest/httpMethod.md

   - AjaxRequest
 ---

 The HTTP method of the AJAX request.
-Example: POST.
+Example: `POST`.